TINA PASHUMATI JAMES

 2019 Advanced Life Program will include:

-* Ashtanga yoga therapy * Rehab * yoga Nidra * yoga to manage Hypertension * yoga management of Asthma and Diabetes * yoga for digestive system * Prana and pranayama practice * kundalini Tantra *Ayurveda * Veganism.
+* Ashtanga yoga, Therapeutic essential(s) * Rehab * yoga Nidra * yoga to manage Hypertension * yoga management of Asthma and Diabetes * yoga for digestive system * Prana and pranayama practice * kundalini Tantra *Ayurveda * Veganism.

 Tina Pashumati James